pouyamirzaiy/Persian_Text_Emotion_Detection/README.md

   - `data_cleaning.py`: Script for data cleaning and preprocessing.
   - `feature_engineering.py`: Script for feature engineering.
   - `model_training.py`: Script for training and evaluating models.
-  - `visualizations.py`: Script for creating visualizations.
-  - `ablation_study.py`: Script for performing ablation study.
+  - `grid_search.py`: Script for performing grid search to find the best hyperparameters.
+  - `inference.py`: Script for making predictions on the test set using the trained model.
 - `notebooks/`
-  - `Titanic.ipynb`: Jupyter notebook for exploratory data analysis and model evaluation.
+  - `Emotion.ipynb`: Jupyter notebook for exploratory data analysis and model evaluation.
+- `data/`: Contains the training and test datasets.
 - `README.md`: Project overview and instructions.

-## **Data Exploration**

-The data exploration phase includes examining the distributions of numerical and categorical variables, visualizing correlations, and identifying missing values.
-Detailed analysis can be found in the `Titanic.ipynb` notebook.
+- `requirements.txt`: List of required libraries and their versions.

 ## **Data Cleaning**

-The data cleaning phase includes handling missing values and transforming columns for better analysis.
+The data cleaning phase includes handling missing values and transforming text data for better analysis.
 Detailed steps can be found in the `data_cleaning.py` script.

 ## **Feature Engineering**

-Feature engineering involves encoding categorical variables into numeric values and creating new features.
+Feature engineering involves vectorizing text data using TF-IDF and creating new features.
 Detailed steps can be found in the `feature_engineering.py` script.

 ## **Model Training and Evaluation**